MSW & JD Dual Degree

 “Phoebe wrote an excellent brief about the impacts of COVID-19 on people who are incarcerated in Colorado.
 It exemplifies her ability to combine critical thinking skills and intellectual insight with empathy and care for others,” Greenfield says.

-“When social work students graduate and pursue careers within the legal system, they bring empathy, innovation and a critical lens to that work,” Greenfield says.
+“When social work students graduate and pursue careers within the legal system, they bring empathy, innovation and a critical lens to that work,” Greenfield adds.
 “When they choose advocacy or policy-focused careers, they bring a deeper knowledge of how and why laws are written the way they are.
 Either way, it’s a powerful combination.”